RuoyuHe/DeLIVR/README.md

 # DeLIVR
-/sim/utils.py contains all the functions necessary to run the simluations
+./simulation/simulation.py shows how to run DeLIVR with simulated data and get the p-values.